 [azimuth, zenith] pairs, just before it is about to run out of data, it will set the variable

 True, at which point, you can send the next batch via

 set_next_batch_offsets(prim_path, sensor_pattern) if there are any origin offsets.
 Like shown below.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16

 def _on_editor_step(self, step): if not self._timeline.is_playing(): return if self._timeline.is_playing(): if self._generic: if self._pattern_set: if self._sensor.send_next_batch( self._genericPath ): # send_next_batch will turn True if the sensor is running out data and needs more self._sensor.set_next_batch_rays( self._genericPath, self.sensor_pattern ) # set the next batch data using set_next_batch_rays() self._sensor.set_next_batch_offsets( self._genericPath, self.origin_offsets ) # (Optional) add indiviaul ray offsets if there are any

 Using the generic range sensor.

-Generate or stream custom scanning patterns for the generic range sensor.
+Generating or streaming custom scanning patterns for the generic range sensor.